a-w-m/pro-agg/README.md

 6. Install javascript packages in client folder

-> Navigate to the client folder and then run the follwing command to install node packages
+> Navigate to the client folder and then run the following command to install node packages

 ```shell
 cd client
 npm i
 ```

-7. bundle javascript files with webpack in client folder
+7. Bundle javascript files with webpack in client folder

-> From the client folder, run the build script to bundle javascript files
+> From the client folder, run the build script to bundle the frontend files

 ```shell
 cd client
 npm run build
 ```

-8. launch flask application from root directory
+8. Launch Flask application from root directory

+> Navigate to the root directory, run the following command to initiate our Flask application which serves the html file and the api data to the client.

 ```shell
 cd..
 flask run
 ```

+> In your broweser, visit localhost:5000 to view the application